AlessandroWalter/SAX-app/README.md

+Project for visualizing the process of Piecewise Aggregate Approximation (PAA) and Symbolic Aggregate Approximation on time series.

 To install project requirements, create and activate a virtual pip environment for this project.
 Then run:
 pip install -r requirements.txt